dask/dask/docs/source/array-overview.rst

 Dask.array does not implement the entire numpy interface.
 Users expecting this will be disappointed.
 Notably, dask.array has the following limitations:

+1. Dask.arrays are immutable.
+You can not change elements within a dask array.
-1. Dask does not implement all of ``np.linalg``.
+2. Dask.array does not implement all of ``np.linalg``.
 This has been done by a number of excellent BLAS/LAPACK implementations, and is the focus of numerous ongoing academic research projects.
-2. Dask.array does not support any operation where the resulting shape depends on the values of the array.
+3. Dask.array does not support any operation where the resulting shape depends on the values of the array.
 In order to form the dask graph we must be able to infer the shape of the array before actually executing the operation.
 This precludes operations like indexing one dask array with another or operations like ``np.where``.
-3. Dask.array does not attempt operations like ``sort`` which are notoriously difficult to do in parallel, and are of somewhat diminished value on very large data (you rarely actually need a full sort).
+4. Dask.array does not attempt operations like ``sort`` which are notoriously difficult to do in parallel, and are of somewhat diminished value on very large data (you rarely actually need a full sort).
     Often we include parallel-friendly alternatives like ``topk``.
+5. It is very inefficient to iterate over a Dask.array with for loops.
-4. Dask development is driven by immediate need, and so many lesser used functions have not been implemented.
+6. Dask development is driven by immediate need, and so many lesser used functions have not been implemented.
 Community contributions are encouraged.